stepanataccolade/docsv2/sources/ci_configure.md

 <img src="../images/ci_bitbucket_webhook_triggers.png" alt="Bitbucket Webhook Triggers" style="width:350px;">

 A few things to note here:
 - The YML is always picked from the destination(base) branch.
 - If the pull request comes from a private fork of the project and the subscription key is not added as a deploy key for the fork, the pull request build will fail at the `git_sync` CI step.
 This is due to the way Bitbucket handles permissions on private forks.
-To fix this,
-  1. Copy the subscription deploy key from Shippable Subscription > Settings > Deployment Keys
-  2. Add it as a deploy key for the private fork: Bitbucket Project Settings > Deploy Key > Add
+To fix this - first, copy the subscription deploy key from Shippable Subscription > Settings > Deployment Keys.
+Next, add it as a deploy key for the private fork: Bitbucket Project Settings > Deploy Key > Add.

 * * * * *